 Most of us have encountered a reckless driver at some point in Tampa whether they were traveling at high speeds and weaving in and out of traffic on Hillsborough or running red lights on Florida Avenue.

 If you or a loved one suffered injuries because of the negligence of a reckless driver, you have the right to hold that person responsible for their reckless behavior.
-Our injury attorney is here to help.
+Our reckless driving accident injury attorney is here to help.
 At Distasio Law Firm, we understand that car accidents can be traumatic.
 We also understand that the thought of pursuing compensation for your personal injuries while you are still healing can be overwhelming.

 While we cannot turn back time and stop your car wreck from happening, we can build a strong case to pursue financial relief afterwards.
 We can investigate the collision, determine liability, and negotiate with the defendant’s lawyers or the insurance company to pursue compensation for your accident injuries.